Platform mortgages (The Co-operative Bank)

 Platform’s fixed-rate mortgages come with fixed interest rates for the first 2-5 years of the mortgage term.
 This means your mortgage repayments won’t change if the Bank of England base rate rises so you won’t have to worry about any sudden price hikes.

 The interest rate on a tracker mortgage is set at a certain percentage above the Bank of England base rate (or an equivalent rate).
 This means the amount you pay each month could go up if interest rates rise.

 With a cashback mortgage, you receive a lump sum of cash upfront when you take out the mortgage.
 This can help you pay for the product fee and any other costs attributed to your mortgage or house move.
 However, you may miss out on the best rates of interest if you choose this option so the overall cost of your mortgage could increase.

 With a 90% LTV mortgage, you can borrow up to 90% of the property value, which means you only need to pay a 10% deposit.

 First-time buyers can benefit from these mortgages as saving for a deposit can be easier.
 Homeowners looking to unlock extra capital can benefit too.
 But while 90% LTV mortgages can be attractive, they are typically the most expensive mortgage option as they come with higher interest rates.

-Platform offers buy-to-let mortgages via selected business partners such as Legal & General, Connells, and Countrywide.
+Part of The Co-Operative Bank, Platform offers buy-to-let mortgages via selected business partners such as Legal & General, Connells, and Countrywide.

 They offer fixed rate and tracker mortgages which are available as standard buy-to-let mortgages, let-to-buy mortgages for customers looking to rent out their old property after moving house, and Premier buy-to-let mortgages which have a minimum loan value of £350,001 and a maximum loan value of £500,000.